 During the period many of the Finland claims expired under the old Finnish mining act conditions and have been re-applied, and in some cases granted, under the new Finnish Mining Act, which came into force July 1, 2012.
-As at August 31, 2015, the Company holds a total of 28 reservations, claims, and exploration permits in Finland as shown in the following table:
+As at November 30, 2015, the Company holds a total of the Company holds a total of 3 granted exploration permits, 12 exploration permit applications and 3 exploration reservations.